Jeffrey Schwarz

 Jeffrey Schwarz is an American Emmy Award-winning film producer, director, and editor.
-He is known for an extensive body of documentary work including Boulevard!
+He is known for an extensive body of documentary work including Commitment to Life, Boulevard!
 A Hollywood Story, The Fabulous Allan Carr, Tab Hunter Confidential, I Am Divine, Vito, Wrangler: Anatomy of an Icon and Spine Tingler!
 The William Castle Story.

+Early life

 Schwarz was born in New York City and is a graduate of SUNY Purchase Film Department.
 His senior thesis documentary was Al Lewis in the Flesh, a short film profiling actor Al Lewis, famous for playing Grampa on the television series The Munsters.
 The film observes Lewis as he interacts with the public at his Bleecker Street restaurant, Grampa's Bella Gente.

 Schwarz' first job in the film industry was as an apprentice editor on The Celluloid Closet, Rob Epstein and Jeffrey Friedman's film adaptation of Vito Russo's seminal book.
 Schwarz's work on this project would later bridge into the development of his own documentary about Russo, titled simply Vito.